Lascar: Britain

+Until the beginning of the 20th century, the population of South Asians in Britain remained exceedingly small, and did not exceed 1,000 at any given time.
+The lascar population was restricted to a few hundred.
 Lascars in Britain often lived in Christian charity homes, boarding houses and barracks and there were a few instances of cohabitation with local women.
 The first and most frequent Indian travelers to Britain were Christian Indians and those of European-Asian mixed race.
 For Muslim Indians considerations about how their dietary and religious practices would alienate them from British society were brought into question but these considerations were often outweighed by economic opportunities.
 Those that stayed often adopted British culture, dress and habits.
 Although the Indian presence in London during the 19th century mainly constituted male lascars and sailors, some women were included.
 In the Limehouse and Shadwell areas of London, many lascars formed communities in the Oriental Quarter, areas where they could form connections and retain degrees of fellowship.
 Conditions in the quarter, however, were no better than that of the streets.
 Joseph Salter, a Christian missionary known for his work with lascars, once stated that “We are now fairly in the Oriental Quarter; there are several houses here devoted to Asiatics, presided over by Chinese, Malays, and Indians according to the country of the Asiatic seeking companionship, how shamelessness has its premium and admirers, and honestly truth and self-respect are trampled in the dust.
 Here disease and death decked in gaudy tinseled robes allure the victim to the grave.”
 Overcrowding in dilapidated accommodation was all too often a sight; slime, dirt and excrement a common experience of life in the Oriental Quarter.

-A small number of lascars settled down and married local white women, at least partly due to a lack of Asian women in Britain at the time, leading to small multiracial communities in port towns.
-Some of them converted to Christianity (at least nominally) as it was legally required to be Christian in order to marry in Britain at this time.
+A number of lascars settled down and married local white women, at least partly due to a lack of Asian women in Britain at the time, leading to multi-racial communities in port towns.
+Some of them converted to Christianity (at least nominally), as it was legally required to be Christian in order to marry in Britain at this time.

 Lascars commonly suffered from poverty in Britain.
 In 1782, East India Company records describe lascars coming to their Leadenhall Street offices ‘reduced to great distress and applying to us for relief’.
 In 1785, a letter writer in The Public Advertiser wrote of "miserable objects, lascars, that I see shivering and starving in the streets".
 During the 1780s, it was not uncommon to see lascars starving on the streets of London.
 The East India Company responded to criticism of the lascars' treatment by making available lodgings for them, but no checks were kept on the boarding houses and barracks they provided.
 The lascars were made to live in cramped, dreadful conditions which resulted in the deaths of many each year, with reports of lascars being locked in cupboards and whipped for misbehaviour by landlords.
 Their poor treatment was reported on by the Society for the Protection of Asiatic Sailors (which was founded in 1814).